-Social media marketing has many benefits to offer to startups, one of them is brand awareness.
+Social media marketing has many benefits to offer to startups, one of them being brand awareness.
 In fact, it’s the most effective digital marketing strategy for spreading the word about your brand, products, and services.

 How to promote your brand using social media networks?

 Start with Facebook – Follow the steps outlined in this article to get more Facebook followers.
-Having a decent number of followers helps a lot with social proof and it’s the first step for building a community around your brand.
+Having a decent number of followers helps a lot with social proof and it’s the first step toward building a community around your brand.

 Unfortunately, you may have to allocate some budget for this since growing your Facebook fans organically is very difficult and time-consuming but it’s something you have to do especially at the beginning.

 Create customer personas and choose your next network – Facebook is a must for all startups but not necessarily all other social networks.